odoo/owl/doc/v3/owl/reference/scope.md

 Scopes serve three purposes:

-- **Attachment point for hooks.** When you call `onWillStart`, `onWillDestroy`, `plugin()`, etc., they find their owner by looking at the currently active scope on the scope stack.
+- **Attachment point for hooks.** When you call `onWillStart`, `onWillDestroy`, `usePlugin()`, etc., they find their owner by looking at the currently active scope on the scope stack.
 - **Single source of truth for liveness.** `scope.status` is the authoritative answer to "is this component/plugin still alive?" (`NEW`, `MOUNTED`,